ChavdarStoilov/ChavdarStoilov/README.md

 ###

-<h3 align="center">I’m currently learning Python Web Developer in SoftUni and work as a Application Administrator.</h3>
+<h3 align="center">I finished Python Web Developer in SoftUni and work as a Application Administrator.
+And now I'm learning React course in SoftUni.</h3>

 ###